 The British Council firmly believes that all children have potential and that every child matters – everywhere in the world.
 Children are a top priority as they have a unique honesty and willingness to exchange knowledge and ideas that can meaningfully build trust and make a sustainable difference in the future worldwide.

-Child protection is everybody’s responsibility.
+Safeguarding is everyone’s responsibility.
 We recognise that we have a fundamental duty of care towards all children we engage with including a duty to protect them from abuse.
 We aim to achieve this through compliance with child protection laws in each of the countries we operate in and adhering to the United Nations Convention on the Rights of the Child (UNCRC), 1989.
-This is the international legal framework which sets out the specific rights of children.
+This is the international legal framework that sets out the specific rights of children.

 The British Council affirms the position that all children have the right to be protected from all forms of abuse as set out in article 19, UNCRC, 1989.
 A child is defined in the British Council as anyone who has not reached their 18th birthday (UNCRC, 1989) irrespective of the age of majority in the country where a child is, or their home country.

 - the welfare of the child is paramount.

 - all children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation, or identity, have the right to equal protection from all types of harm or abuse.

 - working in partnership with children, young people, their parents, carers and protection agencies is essential in promoting young people’s welfare.

 - to help make sure that children who engage in British Council English for children activities are protected

 - to provide a common understanding of child protection issues and inform staff planning and practice